apache/beam/beam-site/documentation/io/testing.md

 #### Integrate with PerfKit Benchmarker {#integrate-with-perfkit-benchmarker}

-To allow developers to easily invoke your I/O integration test, you must perform these two steps.
-The follow sections describe each step in more detail.
-1. Create a PerfKit Benchmarker benchmark configuration file for the data store.
+To allow developers to easily invoke your I/O integration test, you should create a PerfKit Benchmarker benchmark configuration file for the data store.
 Each pipeline option needed by the integration test should have a configuration entry.
-1. Modify the per-I/O Maven pom configuration so that PerfKit Benchmarker can be invoked from Maven.
+This is to be passed to perfkit via "beamITOptions" option in "performanceTest" task (described above).
 The goal is that a checked in config has defaults such that other developers can run the test without changing the configuration.

 #### Defining the benchmark configuration file {#defining-the-benchmark-configuration-file}